- Academic Definitions

 - A maximum of 6 credits may be shared between multiple areas of emphasis.

-- Each minor must have a minimum of 9 unique credit hours.
+- Each minor must have a minimum of 9 unique credit hours distinct from any other academic credential.

 Graduate Multiple Curricula